-For our Group assigment we decided to do a claw machine.
+For our Group assignment we decided to do a claw machine.
 I got to do the outer design of the machine.
+For this I modeled the whole exterior of the machine in SolidWorks and used the files to get the Laser cut parts.
+I also did some manual fabrication to complete the assembly.

 Design a machine that includes mechanism + actuation + automation + application